About Our Scholarship Donors

 In his role with the Sioux Empire United Way, Bill emphasized the support of programs that build and advance a caring community, encourage and provide positive environment for young people, and emphasize character development and service.
 He also insisted on high standards of leadership for himself and agencies supported by the United Way, emphasizing professional leadership, broad volunteer participation, accountability, and solid results for the community’s investment.

 Bill’s service to Sioux Falls extended far beyond his work with the United Way.
 He was involved in activities as diverse as marriage mentoring and service on the Board of the Master Singers.
 He is considered the “Godfather” of the Sioux Falls Area Community Foundation.
 He was active in the First Presbyterian Church, many professional and service organizations, and frequently taught courses and workshops in subjects such as board development, fundraising, and nonprofit management.
-Bill never stopped learning, among his many development credits is the United Way of America’s Executive Management Program at Harvard’s Graduate School of Business.
+Bill never stopped learning.
+Among his many development credits is the United Way of America’s Executive Management Program at Harvard’s Graduate School of Business.

 Bill passed away in 2009, but his passion for education continues on through this scholarship.